TheLokj/WizardEye/README.md

 | ERZXXXXX.444 | prokaryote |
 | ERZXXXXX.3 | unknown |

-Finally, WizardEye in the benchmarking mode will compares the `predictions.tsv` and the `truth.tsv` and calculates scores where the kingdom of `-s kingdom` is used to calculate the *True Positive*, *False Negative*.
+Finally, WizardEye in the benchmarking mode will compares the `predictions.tsv` and the `truth.tsv` and calculates scores where the kingdom of `-pr kingdom` is used to calculate the *True Positive*, *False Negative*.
 These results are saved at `performances.tsv`.

 |  | EukRep | Tiara | Whokaryote | Whokaryote+Tiara | DeepMicroClass |
 |--|--|--|--|--|--|